zZHorizonZz/Himari/README.md

-# Ishtar
+# Himari
- Ishtar is web server written in java.
+ Himari is web server written in java.